jbqueru/sqz/README.md

 QS1 starts with a palette, up to 16 colors of 9 bits each (512 colors) 15 bits indicate presence of colors 1-15 (0 is always present)

-Palette size indicates symbol size and count.
+Palette size implies symbol size and count.

 # Other computers